lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

-In the No-ACK mode, fragments except the last one SHALL conform to the detailed format defined in {{Fig-NotLast}}.
+In the No-ACK mode, SCHC fragments except the last one SHALL conform to the detailed format defined in {{Fig-NotLast}}.
 The total size of the fragment header is R bits.

 ~~~~